LibrariesHacked/schema-librarydata/docs/events.md

 #### Nationally

-Having a standard for event data becomes useful when used to list and publicise events that are happening across library services.
+Event data could be used to list and publicise events that are happening across library services.

 People may not be particularly interested in what is happening in their local authority.
 They want to know what is happening near to them.
-If services can publish standard event data we can begin to list events ahead of time, and show these by library, regardless of authority.
+If services can publish standard event data we can list events ahead of time, and show these by library, regardless of authority.
 This would be especially useful during times of national events, such as World Book Day, and the Summer Reading Challenge (see future enhancements, below).

 ### Future enhancements